aerlingsson/portfolio/README.md

-## Arnar Haukur Erlingsson - flurryBot
+## Arnar Haukur Erlingsson - Portfolio

-FlurryBot is a simple Discord bot.
-I made this for fun, and to learn the fundamentals of JavaScript and the Discord API.
-I made this in a few hours, and have not revised it since.
-FlurryBot allows the users in a server to play Tic-Tac-Toe with them.
-However, flurryBot blatantly cheats if it's about to lose a game, meaning that the player always loses.
+Each branch is a separate project.
+Refer to the readme of each branch for a description of specific projects.

+**Disclaimer: This repository does not represent how I interact with version control in a project setting**